CumulusNetworks/docs/content/cumulus-linux-57/Whats-New/_index.md

   - {{<link url="Interface-Configuration-and-Management/#link-flap-protection" text="Link flap protection ">}} commands
   - {{<link title="Spanning Tree and Rapid Spanning Tree - STP" text="MLAG support for PVST & PVRST VLAN-aware bridge mode">}}
   - {{<link title="Setting the Date and Time/#set-the-date-and-time" text="Set date and time command">}}
-  - Add admin state to `nv show interface` output
+  - Admin state shows in `nv show interface` output
   - PIM show commands for PIM RP, JOIN, PIM MLAG summary, and MLAG upstream information
   - Show commands to see the {{<link url="Troubleshooting-EVPN" text="VLAN to VNI mapping for all bridges">}} and {{<link url="Troubleshooting-EVPN" text="VLAN to VNI mapping for a specific bridge">}}
   - Set and show commands to configure and show the IP neighbor table